 Years in-house: 4 years

-Law School: John Marshall Law School
+Law School: The John Marshall Law School, Chicago

-Undergrad: University of Illinois, B.S., Advertising
+Undergrad: University of Illinois, Champaign-Urbana (BA in Economics)

 The best thing about my current job is: Having the opportunity to review and negotiate all types of vendor and service provider agreements of varying complexities and developing skills and experience that I can transfer between industries.
 I am excited about joining U.S. Cellular, the fifth-largest wireless carrier in the United States.
 Before joining U.S. Cellular, I worked at Kemper Corporation, one of the nation’s leading insurers where I gained invaluable experience and had the opportunity to work with a super team of attorneys and business stakeholders.
 I enjoy the fast-paced and collaborative environment working with stakeholders to provide legal services.